You might be wondering (or you might not), what's with the new logo?

 One soap opera led to 2.
 Then 3.
 Then 5.

 By the end of her life she was spending the whole afternoon, from lunchtime to

 I, on the other hand, know that I am writing words that people DO read.

 And I really, really, really want to thank you all from the depths of my heart for reading my words

 every day, on the website, in these emails.

 I hope that maybe I can write the words that my mother never wrote, and that people will read these words.

 On the website.

-If you would like to receive emails from me, in the form of occasional newsletters with the latest articles and posts, news and any special offers I might be putting up, I'd like to invite you to Subscribe to this site, using either the RSS feed or by signing up in the Subscribe Box up there in the right-hand corner.
+If you would like to receive emails from me, in the form of occasional newsletters with the latest articles and posts, news and any special offers I might be putting up, I'd like to invite you to Subscribe to this site by signing up in the Subscribe Box up there in the right-hand corner.